Hotel trends: discussing the rise and fall of the minibar

 8

-Match the beginning of each sentence on the left with its correct ending on the right.
+Match each item on the left with the correct item on the right.

 9